stormshift/automation/README.md

 ansible-playbook -i cfg/inventory.yml -e @cfg/ocp2.yml  310_ocp_prepare_nodes.yml
 ansible-playbook -i cfg/inventory.yml -e @cfg/ocp2.yml  320_ocp_install_nodes.yml
 ```
+This shows the structure and procedure nicely.
+Check the playbooks for tags, there are plenty of them to be able to easily run/skip only certain parts.

 # Big Picture
 The overall design looks like this: